4ntm4n/ms-one/README.md

   - **B**: **not use** any framework to aid me in class creation, grid functionality and design.

-  - **C**: Work from a **pre-defined** project suggestion (in this case yoga / mindfullness) to further challange myself and create a, what I can imagine, more life like scenario for a web developer where you put yourself in a clients shoes and work with a topic that is not always aligning with personal interests.
+  - **C**: Work from a **pre-defined** project suggestion (in this case yoga / mindfulness) to further challenge myself and create a, what I can imagine, more life like scenario for a web developer where you put yourself in a clients shoes and work with a topic that is not always aligning with personal interests.

 > FlexGrid Yoga - a study in HTML & CSS
 >